 A recent review of scientific literature looked at the state of modern digestion and elimination.
 Researchers found reports of sluggish elimination common, but inconsistent from country to country.
 Americans, in particular, seem unsure how to classify their bathroom habits, with survey results ranging from 2% all the way up to 27% of the population.
 (1)

-In Ayurveda, one of the primary investigative tools of practitioners for determining the state of one’s health is tongue diagnosis or evaluation of the tongue.
-The tongue is the very beginning of the digestive tract, which lumbers on for another 30 feet or so.
-Since we cannot see much beyond the mouth without some invasive
+Traditional Ayurvedic Tongue Reading In Ayurveda, one of the primary investigative tools of practitioners for determining the state of one’s health is tongue diagnosis or evaluation of the tongue.
+The tongue is the beginning of the digestive tract, which lumbers on for another 30 feet or so.
+Since we cannot see much beyond the mouth

 There are two common kinds of intestinal overgrowth of undesirable bugs.
 The first most common, Candidiasis, is when the fungus, candida—which naturally occurs in the intestines—decides to overgrow and overtake populations of beneficial bacteria.
 The second most common type of overgrowth is called Small Intestine Bacterial Overgrowth or SIBO.
 This is when bacteria from the